 Everything was the same, just cleaner.
 My brother was right.
 It was a time machine.
 Whoever took the stuff from Professor P’s office had done it and now I’m in an alienate timeline.
 The dizziness came back.
 Who did it?
 The SOF?
 Someone else and what had then changed?
 I headed to the library, not passing a single person.
 It was eerily quiet.
-The library normal full of students and staff was empty.
+The library, normally full of students and staff, was empty.
 I headed to the closest computer and sat down.
 There was a sharp prick in my backside and I jumped up.
-I yelled in pain and felt what could be described as a tack pin stuck in me.
-I pulled it out and gave another howl of pain and gently sat down and went online.
+I yelped in pain and felt a tack pin stuck in me.
+I pulled it out and gave another howl of pain, gently sat down, and went online.
 I don’t know what I was searching for, any news, past news events.
 Where was everyone?
 After a few pages, I landed on it.

 ‘WAR!’
 A news article dating Wednesday 28th February 2018.
 As I scrolled down, the article was all about China and America on the brink of war after America launched a nuclear weapon on North Korea only the missiles landed in Hong Kong.